Deploy Docker Compose applications with zero downtime using GitHub Actions

 Healthchecks

 Optionally, a healthcheck configuration can be added to the app within the Docker Compose file.
-By pinging the /health endpoint we ensure that the application is running and ready to accept requests.
+By pinging the /health endpoint we can check that the application is running and ready to accept requests.
+If not, due to our restart policy, the container will be restarted if the healthcheck fails.

 healthcheck: